TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_userinfo.md

 ## Userinfo endpoint

 The ```userinfo_endpoint```  can be used to retrieve updated identity information about a user (see [spec](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
-The information in this endpoint has overlap with the userinformation found in the ID Token.
-See more information here.
+The information in this endpoint has overlap with the userinformation found in the [ID Token](TelenorID_Plus_-_idtokens.md).

+If updated end-user information is'nt critical for your services and it's more important to reduce dependencies and latency, then you could evaluate to only using the [ID Token](TelenorID_Plus_-_idtokens.md) and ignore this userinfo endpoint.

 The endpoint supports ```HTTP GET``` and ```HTTP POST```